Adldap2/Adldap2/docs/SEARCH.md

 // Returns the amount of entries allowed per page, int
 $results->getPerPage();

+// Returns all of the results in the entire paginated result
+$results->getResults();

 // Returns the total amount of retrieved entries, int
 $results->count();